peteroupc/peteroupc.github.io/sampling.md

     - Not aware of conditions for asymptotically unbiased estimators.
 - Suppose `InDist` has a finite mean, $\lambda$ is the expected value of `InDist`, and `OutDist` is nonnegative and has an expected value of $f(\lambda)$.
     - There is no sequential unbiased estimator (and thus no fixed-size unbiased estimator) (Jacob and Thiery 2015)[^1].
+    - Not aware of conditions for asymptotically unbiased estimators.
 - Suppose `InDist` has a finite mean and is supported on $[a, \infty)$, $\lambda$ is the expected value of `InDist`, and `OutDist` is nonnegative and has an expected value of $f(\lambda)$.
     - A sequential unbiased estimator exists only if $f$ is nowhere decreasing (Jacob and Thiery 2015)[^1].[^13]
     - Not aware of conditions for fixed-size unbiased estimators.